charliegeiger89/Scrolld.js/README.md

 Scrolld.js was built with quick and simple customization in mind.
 You can easily customize the entire experience with these few parameters.

 ```
-* Head to the defaults section of the scrolld.js / scrolld.min.js file *
+* Head to the defaults section of the Scrolld.js / Scrolld.min.js file *

 Web Settings:

 var scrolldDistance = scrolldPre;
 var scrolldDistanceMin = scrolldPre;
-var scrolldCustom = 0;
 var scrolldSpeed = speed11;
 var scrolldEasing = 'scrolldEasing1';
 var scrolldFixed = true;
-var scrolldNavBar = fixedNavBar;

 Mobile Settings: